Legend (1992 video game)

-Legend, also known as The Four Crystals of Trazere in the United States, is an isometric fantasy role-playing game released in 1992 for the Amiga, Atari ST, and DOS.
-It was developed by Pete James and Anthony Taglione for the then UK-based Mindscape, and published by The Software Toolworks.
-In the game, the player controls four adventurers on a quest to save the land of Trazere from an ancient, re-awakening evil.
+Legend, also known as The Four Crystals of Trazere in the United States, is an isometric fantasy role-playing game published by The Software Toolworks in 1992 for the Amiga, Atari ST, and MS-DOS.
+It was developed by programmer Pete James and artist Anthony Taglione for the then UK-based Mindscape.
+The player controls four adventurers on a quest to save the land of Trazere from an ancient, re-awakening evil.
 In 1993, Mindscape released a sequel, Worlds of Legend: Son of the Empire.

 The copyrights for both "Legend" and "Worlds of Legend" are currently owned by Ubisoft, who bought them from Mattel Interactive with the rest of the Mindscape library in 2001.

 Release

 The Four Crystals of Trazere is an American version of Legend.
 It was commenced under funding from Mirrorsoft, which went into receivership after the death of Robert Maxwell.
 The following day, December 11, Taglione was meeting with Phil Harrison of Mindscape to discuss the conversion to PC of Tony Crowther's Amiga game, Captive.
 On hearing that Mirrorsoft had just gone into receivership, Taglione suggested the possibility of publication by Mindscape.
 The game was released by Mindscape in 1992.